 Minnesota Department of Corrections

-PURPOSE: To separate offenders who have suspected or confirmed infectious tuberculosis (TB) from other persons; to provide an environment that allows reduction of the concentration of droplet nuclei through various engineering methods; and to prevent the escape of droplet nuclei from such rooms into the corridor and other areas of the correctional facility using directional airflow.
+PURPOSE: To separate offenders who have suspected or confirmed infectious tuberculosis (TB) from other persons; to provide an environment that allows reduction of the concentration of droplet nuclei through various engineering methods; and to prevent the escape of droplet nuclei from such negative pressure isolation rooms into the corridor and other areas of the correctional facility using directional airflow.

-A. Monitoring negative pressure isolation rooms when in use
+B. Monitoring negative pressure isolation rooms when in use

 3. The supervising lieutenant/designee conducts daily testing to ensure the room is under negative pressure.
 The supervising lieutenant/designee must: